 Roelie Post, author, Romania - For Export Only - The untold story of the Romanian 'orphans'

-"As a pediatric/child psychologist, I have worked in the trenches and treated hundreds of the worst-case casualties, of our closed adoption system; so I can attest to the truth in this important book, and offer first person witness, to the validity of much that Ms Riben documents and is concerned about.
-Surely, a family system based on secrecy, lies, and a denial of human/civil rights can not ultimately be "in the best interest of the child;" and a passionate caring that the needs of the children be primary, "not secondary, or even worse, irrelevant to an adult's agenda," is evident throughout the book.....
+"A must read adoption book.
+The Stork Market by Mirah Riben, is a must read, for anyone touched by adoption.
+It is an informative, well-documented and fascinating expose of the many abuses - permeating a multi-billion dollar, unregulated adoption industry.
+Written in a crusading, investigative reporting style, the Stork Market is a courageous book.
+It will please many in the adoption world but is sure to threaten others - especially those who profit from the lucrative business of adoption.
+As a pediatric/child psychologist, I have worked in the trenches and treated hundreds of the worst-case casualties, of our closed adoption system; so I can attest to the truth in this important book, and offer first-person witness, to the validity of much that Ms. Riben documents and is concerned about.
+Surely, a family system based on secrecy, lies, and a denial of human/civil rights cannot ultimately be "in the best interest of the child;" and a passionate caring that the needs of the children be primary, 'not secondary, or even worse, irrelevant to an adult's agenda,' is evident throughout the book....."

-David Kirschner, PhD., Author, Adoption: Uncharted Waters.
+David Kirschner, PhD., Child Psychologist, Author, Adoption: Uncharted Waters.

-“Combines the historical and legal perspective with really hard hitting journalism.”
+“Combines the historical and legal perspective with really hard-hitting journalism.”

 Maureen Flatley, political consultant and media advisor specializing in child welfare and adoption